Life Events: Becoming a Landlord

 Repairs vs. Improvements

 Example: Lisa, a new landlord, faced various maintenance tasks on her rental property.
-She spent $500 to repair a leaking roof and $300 to fix broken windows, which were deductible as repair expenses for the current tax year.
-However, when Lisa decided to add an extension to the property to increase its value, the $20,000 she spent on this improvement could not be deducted immediately.
-Instead, she had to depreciate the cost over several years according to IRS guidelines.
-Understanding the distinction between these expenses helped Lisa correctly file her taxes and maximize her deductions.
+She spent $500 to repair a leaking roof and $300 to fix broken windows, which are commonly treated as repair expenses for the current tax year.
+However, when Lisa decided to add an extension to the property to increase its value, the $20,000 she spent on this improvement could not generally be deducted immediately.
+Instead, she had to capitalise the cost and recover it over time through depreciation.
+Understanding the distinction between these expenses helped Lisa file her taxes more accurately.

 Common Deductible Expenses

 Example: Mark, a teacher, owns a rental property and has been diligently keeping records of his expenses throughout the year.
 His deductible expenses include $6,000 in mortgage interest, $1,500 in property taxes, $2,000 in operating expenses, and $800 in insurance.
-By maintaining detailed records of these expenses, Mark ensures that he can accurately report them on his tax return.
-When it’s time to file his taxes, Mark is able to deduct these costs, totaling $10,300, from his rental income, thereby reducing his taxable income and potentially lowering his overall tax liability.
+By maintaining detailed records of these expenses, Mark can accurately report them on his tax return.
+When it’s time to file, Mark is able to claim these costs (totaling $10,300) against his rental income, which can reduce his taxable income—though the timing of any net loss may depend on IRS limitation rules.

 Passive Activity Loss Limitations